 Regarding hedge funds, the Larosière Report similarly concludes that "they did not play a major role in the emergence of the crisis.
-Their role has largely been limited to a transmission function, notably through massive selling of shares and short-selling transactions".
+Their role has largely been limited to a transmission function, notably through massive selling of shares and short-selling transactions."
 The report recognises a need for greater transparency and registration of hedge funds, allowing a formal authority to assess their strategy, methods and leverage.
-19 the information asymmetry between the same.
-In contrast, the risks pertaining to AIFs relate to the AIFM, the external valuer (if any), the portfolio manager, investor protection and delegation of functions issues.
-The AIFMD has hence developed a strict functional and hierarchical separation of functions between the risk management function and the portfolio management function.
-The conflict of interest is equally relevant for AIFs, but it seems to occur in the AIFM-investor relationship rather than on the seller/originator side, as is the case for securitisation vehicles.